-TSAVO TRUST is a Kenyan non-profit organisation working in support of wildlife, habitat and communities in southern Kenya's Greater Tsavo Ecosystem.
+TSAVO TRUST is a Kenyan non-profit organisation working to conserve wildlife in southern Kenya's Greater Tsavo Ecosystem.

 KEY TSAVO TRUST PROGRAMMES AND PROJECTS